grezniczek/redcap_survey_auth/README.md

 - **Use Allowlist:** When checked, a list of usernames (one username per line) can be entered.
 Only users in this list will be able to authenticate successfully.
 Matching is case-insensitive; an enabled empty allowlist denies everyone.

 - **Survey Auth login translations (MLM project link):** The **Survey Auth login translations** link is shown when the project has at least one survey with `@SURVEY-AUTH`, MLM is active for the project, and at least one MLM language is project-active.
 It lets users with project Design rights translate the Survey Auth survey-login text for project-active languages.
-At runtime, a language is available only when it is also active for that particular protected survey; survey titles and custom-logo alternative text come from MLM's own survey metadata.
+At runtime, a language is available only when it is also active for that particular protected survey; survey titles and custom-logo alternative text come from MLM's own survey metadata, and Returning?/Return Code/help use MLM's core UI translations.
 Dashboard and report login pages are not translated by this feature.
 See the [MLM companion integration guide](docs/mlm_integration.md) for details.

 - **Public Dashboard Access Denied Message:** Allows a custom plain-text message when a public dashboard is configured to deny access from the external survey endpoint.
 Failed dashboard logins use the Fail message instead.